Norway174/Terran/README.md

 + Added PEG (Portable Energy Generator), gives an energy boost of 100.
 + Buffed the AU-1001, can now fire 2 shots before completely draining energy.
 + Fixed the MRE instead of removing them.
 (As by request.)
++ Started work on adding AU-1001 Operation Manual Codex but then realized the lore behind it was too long.
+Each segment should be about 400 characters long.
+450 max.

 **0.9.1 [Upbeat Giraffe]**